sta210-fa21/website/content/project/index.markdown

 - `README`: Short project description and data dictionary
 - `written-report.Rmd` & `written-report.pdf`: Final written report
-- `/data/*`: Data set in the `/data` folder.
+- `/data`: Folder that contains the data set for the final project.
-- `/previous-work`: Folder that includes the `topic-ideas` and `project-proposal` files.
+- `/previous-work`: Folder that contains the `topic-ideas` and `project-proposal` files.
 - `/presentation`: Folder with the presentation slides.
   - If your presentation slides are online, you can put a link to the slides in a `README.md` file in the `presentation` folder.

-Style and format does count for this assignment, so please take the time to make sure everything looks good and your data and code are properly formatted.
-Additionally, make sure there are no extraneous files in the project rep and that the repo is neatly organized as described above.
+Points for reproducibility + organization will be based on the reproducibility of the written report and the organization of the project GitHub repo.
+The repo should be neatly organized as described above, there should be no extraneous files, all text in the README should be easily readable.

 ## Peer teamwork evaluation